FedeColap/bring-it-server/README.md

 #### This App has been built with:

+* React
-Node.js
+* Node.js
-Express server frameworkJWT and bcrypt.js for authentication Morgan and Winston for logging
+ * Express server frameworkJWT and bcrypt.js for authentication
+ * Morgan and Winston for logging
-PostgreSQL database
+* PostgreSQL database
-Knex.js for query building
+ * Knex.js for query building
-Postgrator for versioning
+ * Postgrator for versioning
-Testing on Mocha framework using Chai and Supertest
+* Testing on Mocha framework using Chai and Supertest

 ### API Documentation
 While there are pages that are visible to everyone (like the Homepage, or the *More Info* page),